hammerheim-game/hammerheim-rules/5-warbands.md

 nor may they benefit from the Beastmaster’s increased Leadership if he is within 6" of the leader.
-Scaly Skin: Cold One Beasthounds have tough scaly skin, and are considered to have a 6+ armour save.
+Scaly Skin: Cold One Beasthounds have tough scaly skin, and are considered to have a 6+ armor save.
 This save cannot be modified beyond 6 due to strength modifiers but any result of ‘no save’ on the injury chart will negate the unmodified 6+ save.